vivaria/edisonrul.ing/docs/source/cards/c/cemetary-bomb.md

 ### Card Text

-> No card text available for this card.
+> No card text found for this card.

 ### Card Rulings

-No rulings found for this card.
+*   The damage inflicted by "Cemetery Bomb" is based on the number of cards in the Graveyard when "Cemetery Bomb" resolves, not when it activates.

 ## Edisonformat.net (Revised, Post-UTW Rulings)